isomerpages/moe-konghwasch/_information-hub/MOE Financial Assistance Scheme.md

 **REVISION OF ELIGIBILITY CRITERIA FOR MOE FAS**

-1. The Minister for Education announced that from March 2012, the eligibility criteria for MOE FAS would be revised as follows:
+1\.
+The Minister for Education announced that from March 2012, the eligibility criteria for MOE FAS would be revised as follows:

-1. The family’s gross household income (GHI) does not exceed $2,500 [\[1\]](https://www.konghwa.moe.edu.sg/information-hub/moe-financial-assistance-scheme#criteria1) per month; or
+a.
+The family’s gross household income (GHI) does not exceed $2,500 [\[1\]](https://www.konghwa.moe.edu.sg/information-hub/moe-financial-assistance-scheme#criteria1) per month; or<br>
-2. The family’s per capita income (PCI) does not exceed $625 per month.
+b.
+The family’s per capita income (PCI) does not exceed $625 per month.

-2. The PCI is introduced as a parallel assessment criterion to enable students from larger families to benefit.
+2\.
+The PCI is introduced as a parallel assessment criterion to enable students from larger families to benefit.
 For families with GHI which exceeds $2,500, the PCI will be computed based on the GHI divided by the number of household members.
 Household members include the student, his/her parents, unmarried siblings and grandparents, and other dependents living in the same household.